technicalagilecoach/SudokuSolver/Notes.md

 ## Bugs

 ## To Do
-- implement statistics to find out which strategies are actually needed for solving a specific puzzle
 - make project ready to publish
   - find a name for the project
   - decide on a license before publishing on GitHub